CALL US 24/7

 • Theft – Class A Misdemeanor

-Bail Bond: A Class A misdemeanor theft can end up with up to a year in jail and a bail bond not exceeding $4,000.
-So, an inmate would need to pay at least $400 to meet the bail requirements.
+Bail Bond: A Class A misdemeanor theft would lead to a maximum of one year in jail and a bail bond no greater than $4,000.
+This means that a prisoner would need to come up with at least $400 to fulfill the bail requirements.

 • Theft – State Jail Felony